-A financial aid recipient who does not meet the eligibility requirements will be placed on a Warning Status semester of financial aid to move toward acceptable GPA and/or completion rates.
+Financial aid recipients who do not meet the eligibility requirements will be placed on a Warning Status semester of financial aid to move toward acceptable GPA and/or completion rates.
 The student will continue to receive financial aid during this semester.
 However, the College reserves the right to deny loans to students who are on Warning Status or are not making acceptable progress toward an educational goal.
 Students who fail to make satisfactory academic progress after the Warning period will become ineligible and have their financial aid withdrawn until they meet the standard.